chef/chef-web-docs/chef_master/source/inspec_etc_passwd.rst

 Matchers
 -----------------------------------------------------
-|inspec resource matcher| There are two groupings, depending on if filtering is associated with a user identifier.
+.. include:: ../../includes_inspec_resources/includes_inspec_resource_generic_matchers_intro.rst There are two groupings, depending on if filtering is associated with a user identifier.

 passwd
 +++++++++++++++++++++++++++++++++++++++++++++++++++++